Encyclopedia Britannica definition of Fascism:

 Executive Order Expands Presidential Power Over Agencies - president

-given power to oversee and interfere with federal regulations on
+given power to oversee and interfere with federal regulations

 everything from warning labels on medicines to safety standards for